BlueLena/BlueLena-Connect/README.md

 Finally, the bluelena_connect_bulk_action_admin_notice function displays a notice after syncing orders.
 It adds an action to the admin_notices hook and displays a message indicating the number of orders synced.

 ### How to use
 In the tools menu in wordpress, set up your webhook endpoint and secret token provided by BlueLena.
-After enabling the plugin. the data flow will be ready.
+After enabling the plugin, the data flow will be ready and you dont have to do anything.
+To sync previous WooCommerce Order data:
+- Go to 'Orders' in the WooCommerce Menu
+- Select all orders you want to sync
+- In 'Bulk Actions' (in top right) open the dropdown menu and click on "Sync -> BlueLena"
+- Click 'Apply'
+- All orders will now start syncing one by one